Stuart Kettlewell

-Stuart Kettlewell (born 4 June 1984) is a Scottish football coach and former player who currently manages Scottish Premiership club Kilmarnock.
+Stuart Kettlewell (born 4 June 1984) is a Scottish professional football manager and former player who is currently the manager of Ross County.
 He played as a midfielder for Queen's Park, Clyde, Ross County and Brora Rangers.
-Kettlewell has since managed Ross County, Motherwell, and was appointed Kilmarnock manager in May 2025.
+Kettlewell has since managed Ross County (two spells), Motherwell and Kilmarnock.

 Playing career

 Queen's Park

 Kettlewell began his career with Queen's Park.
 He made 182 appearances for the Spiders in all competitions, scoring 11 goals, and held the captain's armband from 2006 until he left the club.

 Clyde

 Kettlewell became Clyde's first summer signing of 2008, when he joined the Broadwood side on 19 May.
 He made his Clyde debut in July 2008, in a 2–0 victory over Annan Athletic in the Scottish Challenge Cup.
 He was appointed team captain before the game.
 His contract was terminated in June 2009, following Clyde's relegation and financial troubles.